 At the time of this writing, Juiced Bikes is the only manufacturer to adopt the 52V platform as we design our own battery packs which is very unusual in this industry.

-We spent about 2 years quietly upgrading all of the system components to properly handle the increase voltage.
-We expect all e-bikes to be 52V in the future, however it will take some time for this transition to happen.
+We spent about 2 years quietly upgrading all of the system components to properly handle the increased voltage.
+We expect all e-bikes to be 52V in the future, however, it will take some time for this transition to happen.